wangshu24/tabmanage/README.md

-# Bye Tabs – Chrome Extension
+# ByeTabs – Chrome Extension

-Bye Tabs is a lightweight Chrome extension that lets you **bookmark up to 10 tabs** in a priority list for quick access and does background clean up of inactive tabs to save memory.
+ByeTabs is a lightweight Chrome extension that lets you **bookmark up to 10 tabs** in a priority list for quick access and does background clean up of inactive tabs to save memory.
 It comes with both a **popup UI** and a **page overlay** so you can view and switch to your important tabs anytime.

 ---

 ## ✨ Features
+### Free Version
 - Add the current tab to a priority list (max 10 items).
+   - When adding a new tab, the oldest tab is removed from the list.
 - Popup view with clean, card-style display of tabs.
 - Overlay injected directly into the page showing the list.
 - Duplicate protection: if you try to add the same tab again, the existing entry **blinks red** instead of being duplicated.